sendgrid/docs/content/docs/for-developers/sending-email/smtp-filters.md

 <call-out>

-Some Settings are not listed here, because they cannot be defined on a per-message basis.
+Some Settings are not listed here because they cannot be defined on a per-message basis.
 To update these other Settings, please refer to the
 [Web API Filter Settings]({{root_url}}/API_Reference/Web_API/filter_settings.html) commands.

 </call-out>